Kishon River: Pollution

 Considered the most polluted river in Israel by several government authorities on the matter, it has been the subject of controversy regarding the struggle to improve the water quality.
 The pollution stems in part from daily contamination for over 40 years with mercury, other heavy metals, and organic chemicals by nearby chemical plants.

 It was claimed in 2000, that there are more chemicals than water in the river, and that washing one's hands in this river can cause severe chemical burns.
 On several occasions this river (or rather, patches of petrochemical waste on it) has caught fire from the chemical contaminants.
 Below Histadrut Bridge (Highway 4), after passing the petrochemical industries zone, the pH was 3 or below for most of the time in 2001.

 A 2002 study found the ability of 3 hours' exposure to Kishon River water to induce DNA damage in rainbow-trout liver-cells to be on average threefold that of unpolluted water.
 Notably the lower Kishon, below the petrochemical industry zone, had a markedly elevated genotoxic potential.

 A 2000 analysis of the river water revealed chlorinated compounds in discharges from the refineries, the municipal sewage treatment plant and from the Haifa Chemicals fertilizer production plant.
 Heavy metals were present in the discharges from the Carmel Olefins and Haifa Chemicals plants.
 The upper river system may also be mixed with genotoxic materials from domestic waste and agricultural runoff that contain pesticides and fertilizers.
 Potent genotoxins usually found in domestic wastes also include N-nitroso compounds and aromatic amines, which are known to be present in human sanitary outflows as well as genotoxic PAHs found in municipal discharges.

-As of January 4, 2016; 1,000,000 cubic meters per year of potable water is added to the Kishon River, & had decreased concentrations of salts, nitrates, & phosphates, by over 50%.
+As of January 4, 2016; 1,000,000 cubic meters per year of potable water is added to the Kishon River and had decreased concentrations of salts, nitrates and phosphates, by over 50%.
 This flow will be replaced by the Jezreel Valley springs, as their flow is removed from irrigation.